nikitavoloboev/data/focusing/themes.md

 Rebuild my personal website & have my own hosted blog I can extend (with RSS feed).
 Start writing to it.
 Share tools/projects details on my website.

 Start teaching with videos.
-Review.
-Edit.
-And publish quality content.
+Review, edit & publish quality content.